-You are strongly advised to study Research design, management and grant application writing [LVM014] before taking the Research Project [LVM200].
+You are strongly advised to study Research design and methods [LVM014] before taking the Research Project [LVM200].
 The Research project [LVM200] is only available to MSc students and not as a 240 hour Individual module.

 The objective of this course is to enable the students to conduct a Research project and prepare a scientific paper for publication in a peer-reviewed journal.
 Students are given guidance and supervision from a distance in the following: